Airlines

 Accelerating to the speed of light (C) is a huge challenge for rockets.
 Not for C-Drives.

 Its important to understand that this will not be the case for C-Drives.
-Lets look at the physics: To accelerate to the speed of light in one second the physics, resistance or g-force is 30,600,000 Gs or 30,600 kg-force (C/9.807 m/s²).
+Lets look at the physics: To accelerate to the speed of light in one second the physics, resistance or g-force is 30,600,000 Gs or 30,600 kg-force (C/9.807 m/s²) per gram or 30,600,000 kg-force per kilogram or 30,600,000 tonne-force per tonne.
 Its important to understand that the force applied to the circular harness (wing) at 15,000 rpm is constant and consistent (see AWSD).
 Each strike to the wing generates a cumulative rate of acceleration (see CCV and Collision Theory).
 There are two collisions to the wing per rotation (2CPR) per collider arm.
 Each collision is capable of a thrust force of 3.38 billion Newtons applied to the wing in two collisions or twice per rotation per collider arm.

 How C-Drives can use B-Ken to accelerate faster than the speed of light (C)